 The camp was located a quarter of a mile from the mine where the POWs worked and it consisted of a mess hall, a hospital, and six unheated barracks located on top of a hill with a ten-foot-high wooden fence around it.
 The POWs lived in barracks with 15-foot by 15-foot bays which were each shared by six POWs.
 The men slept on straw mats with a blanket and quilted coverlet.
 During the winter, the average temperature was 14 degrees, and there was no heat, so the POWs slept together for heat.
 At 6:00 A.M., 6:00 P.M., and 9:00 P.M., the Japanese took row call.
 For the first two weeks in the camp, the POWs learned the Japanese words for the work they would be doing as miners.
 They learned that “haku” was the word for coal car, “kakita” was the word for rake, “kobako” was the word for timber, and “kase” was the word for air.

 The POWs received their jobs from the camp commandant who spoke adequate English.
 There, he again worked as a cook where he prepared meals for the other POWs.
-The meals, which was what was described as gumbo and rice for breakfast, a bento box of dry rice for lunch that the POWs took to the mine with them, and dry rice for supper with 10 or 15 soybeans in it.
+The meals, which were what was described as gumbo and rice for breakfast, a bento box of dry rice for lunch that the POWs took to the mine with them, and dry rice for supper with 10 or 15 soybeans in it.
 Once a week, their supper could also contain a fish head.
 As one POW said, “Rice and more rice – only it was never enough.”
 At times, they also ate seaweed and potato tops, but there were times when the POWs ate grass because of their hunger.
 Since the diet was so bad, POWs developed pellagra and beriberi.